Dublin Recycling Centres: Locations & Allowances

 How does Recycling Work in Dublin?

-There are three main ways to handle your recycling waste in Dublin, they are:
+There are three main ways to handle your recycling waste in Dublin for materials that can't go in your household bins:

 We will cover each of these options in further detail below.